BrightChamps Logo

 This rule states that if a given expression has multiple operators, they must be performed from left to right by following the rule.
 It means that brackets should be solved first, then the powers of roots, division or multiplication, and finally addition or subtraction.

-Depending on which comes first in the given expression, division and multiplication are performed from left to right, based on which comes first, as they are of equal precedence.
+Division and multiplication are performed from left to right, depending on which appears first, as they have equal precedence.

 Let us take an example to get a better understanding of the BODMAS rule.